-All fish entered for club prizes or awards must be weighed on either the club scales, held at 41 Ramshill Road, Paignton - telephone 01803 402576 - or certified scales held by other angling clubs or shops, e.g. a tackle shop or fishmongers.
+All fish entered for club prizes or awards must be weighed on the club scales, held by Martyn Green, or on certified scales held by other angling clubs or shops, e.g. a tackle shop or fishmongers.
 The weight must be witnessed by either a nominated person from the club, the proprietor, or representative, of the shop or by an official of another angling club.
 You must notify the fish recorder as soon as possible with details please.

 9) Deferred Entry